 The aversion and occasional subversion of Wouldn't Hit a Girl: a guy (good or evil) has no problems with violence against women.
-If he's good, it's either because he's just not sexist and he believes in beating people up equally, or because he knows that holding back against female opponents is a good way to get his ass kicked or killed.
+If he's good, it's either because he's just not sexist and he believes in beating people up equally, or because he knows that holding back against female opponents is a good way to get his ass kicked or killed or endanger his friends and allies.
 In earlier works, a male character would make up the point of "you're no lady" if the female in question has previously attacked him first (mostly female antagonists), in which case he will be allowed to attack.
 If he's evil, it's because... well, he's evil.

 Of course, more modern female characters tend to go into battle fully expecting to be hit.
 If anything, many of them would probably be insulted if a male opponent went easy on them because of their gender.